-tion 3.2).
-More than 100 space and ground-based instruments were involved in the EM follow-up campaign by covering radio, optical, near-infrared, X-ray and gammaray wavelengths.
+During O2, 88 groups had operational facilities and the ability to receive and send notifications regarding their observations through the GCN network (see Section 3.2).
+More than 100 space and ground-based instruments were involved in the EM follow-up campaign by covering radio, optical, near-infrared, X-ray, and gamma-ray wavelengths.
 The telescopes sensitive in the optical bands were the most numerous, representing half of the instruments.
-The follow-up network also included three facilities capable of detecting high-energy neutrinos: Ice-Cube, ANTARES, Pierre Auger, searching for transients in the northern and southern hemispheres.
+The follow-up network also included three facilities capable of detecting high-energy neutrinos: IceCube, ANTARES, Pierre Auger, searching for transients in the northern and southern hemispheres.

 3.2.
-Distribution of the alerts via the GCN network
+Distribution of the Alerts via the GCN Network

-The Gamma-ray Coordinates Network (GCN)4 was adopted from the GRB community to be used as an alert platform for both LIGO/Virgo observations and multimessenger follow-up.
+The Gamma-ray Coordinates Network (GCN)184 was adopted from the GRB community to be used as an alert platform for both LIGO/Virgo observations and multimessenger follow-up.
 There are two types of GCN alerts: notices and circulars.
-During O2, the LIGO/Virgo GCN network was private; a requester had to be a member of the LV-EM Forum5 to receive and send any messages.
-This is in contrast with normal public operation of GCN as used by the GRB community for decades.
-The LV-EM Forum, which consists of a wiki and mailing list, allowed registered astronomers to access information about GW candidate events selected for follow-up observations.
+During O2, the LIGO/Virgo GCN network was private; a requester had to be a member of the LV-EM Forum185 to receive and send any messages.
+This is in contrast with normal public operation of GCN as used by the GRB